upf-smc-genai-music/dataset-creation-berberian-sound-studio/README.md

 --------------------------------------

 `scripts/generate_dataset.py`: Main dataset generator.
 It scales bubble radii (parameter `bubble_size`), runs the `runFluidSound` executable for each scale, converts the simulation `output.txt` into a normalized `.wav`, and writes the resulting `.wav` + `.csv` pairs plus `parameters.json` directly into `raw/`.
 This script and the accompanying files were developed using the FluidSound implementation (https://github.com/kangruix/FluidSound).
 The generator varies the bubble radius scale factor to produce systematically different water
 sounds: smaller bubbles → higher-pitched (thin trickle), larger bubbles → lower-pitched (heavy pour / fill).
 The parameter is called `bubble_size` and is a continuous scale factor; physically, scaling the radius by `s` scales the Minnaert frequency by `1/s`, so this directly controls the pitch character of the synthesized audio.
+The generator produces a dataset of 330 clips, (each 5 seconds long), to get around 27 minutes of audio, with `bubble_size` values logarithmically spaced between 0.5 and 2.0 (the default range).
+See `scripts/generate_dataset.py` for the exact parameterization and usage.

   Defaults include `--num_clips 330`, `--samplerate 48000`, and the default
   `--output_dir` is `raw/`.
 Example: